MatAregawi02/creative-single-page-site-v2/GPTnotes.md

 # Z-index and the stacking context

 Whenever I use z-index for a certain section, I notice that the section below it, falls behind as if the previous section wasn't there.
 That's because z-index lifts the content up, and whatever comes after it is shoved below.

+# Excessive use of position property leads to poor design